Undergoing vocational training in Germany

 You can find out how to do this in the Instructions for finding the institution responsible for recognising school certificates in Germany.

-Find a vocational training programme in Germany
+Find a vocational training position in Germany

 The Federal Employment Agency can support you in your search for a vocational training position.